Skip to content

 skills Literal["auto", "fixed"] "auto" Skills mode - "auto" to automatically detect and add skills, "fixed" to use only the skills defined by the user in the AgentCard.

-logger BaseLogger ⎪ None None Custom logger instance (e.g. ConsoleLogger or FileLogger).
+logger BaseLogger ⎪ None None Custom logger instance (e.g. ConsoleLogger, FileLogger, or QuietLogger).

 discovery_ttl int 0 Time to live in seconds for caching Agent information discovered from the Registry.
 Default is 0 (no caching).